trip5/Matrix-Fonts/README.md

 ## 6-Series Fonts
 Suitable when using a weekday band underneath the time on an 8-row matrix

+Sorry to the European languages but accents on letters only 5 pixels tall are nearly impossible to recognize anyway...
+I'll convert these to at least include the encoding in the near future, even if those chracters don't actually have any accents in the glyph itself.

 ### MatrixClock-Chunky6
 Everything big and blocky